 Relaxation that:

-• preparation requires
+• requires preparation

 • needs a separate space

-• only at fixed times
+• can only happen at fixed times

 That's not a lack of discipline.
 It's human behavior.